mchav/dataframe/docs/exploratory_data_analysis_primer.md

 * population: California is generally very sparsely populated (low skewness) with some REALLY densely populated areas (high max/ low IQR).
 * total_rooms: a lot of the blocks have few rooms (Again sparse population) but there are some very dense areas (high max).
 * housing_median_age: there are as many new houses as there are old (skewness close to 0) and not many extremes (low max, standard deviation lower than IQR)
-* latitude: the south has slightly more people than the north (moder    ate skew)
+* latitude: the south has slightly more people than the north (moderate skew)
 * longitude: most houses are in the west coast (moderate right skew)